David Allen Rundle: Murders

-In May 1986 Rundle, high on marijuana, was prowling around the Sacramento River near an area that had a high population of vagrants.
-There, he convinced 21-year-old Elizabeth Latorre Lactawen to have sex, and when the two entered a secluded area behind nearby bushes, Rundle strangled Lactawen to death and disposed her body beneath the Pioneer Bridge in Sacramento, where it was found on May 10 by an unidentified person who called into the Secret Witness Program.
+In May 1986, Rundle, high on marijuana, was prowling around the Sacramento River near an area that had a high population of vagrants.
+There, he convinced 24-year-old Elizabeth Latorre Lactawen to have sex, and when the two entered a secluded area behind nearby bushes, Rundle strangled Lactawen to death and disposed her body beneath the Pioneer Bridge in Sacramento, where it was found on May 10 by an unidentified person who called into the Secret Witness Program.

 In the investigation following her death, a witness to the murder gave a description of the killer and described him as a male, around 17 years old, who was about 5 feet 10 inches tall.
 A reward of $2,500 was offered to anyone who could identify the killer.
 On September 7, having traveled to Colfax, Rundle abducted 18-year-old Caroline Marie Garcia from a bus stop as she waited for a bus to Roseville.
 He drove Garcia to a remote area near Rollins Lake Road where he partially stripped her of her clothes, raped, beat and strangled her to death.

 Rundle killed his youngest and final victim on October 7, when he abducted 15-year-old LanciAnne Sorensen.
 He forced her to take her pants off, which he used to bind her hands behind her back, and then raped and strangled her to death.
 He left her body along an Interstate 80 off ramp in Loomis.

 Arrest

 Garcia's bloody clothing was discovered just off of Interstate 80 in Weimer in early September, but her body remained missing.
 On September 11, as police were scouring Rollins Lake Road searching for clues in Garcia's disappearance, Rundle accidentally rammed his vehicle into the back of a police car, damaging his car but successfully driving away.
 Police were subsequently able to identify him as the driver and Rundle fled to Carson City, Nevada.
 There, on November 20, he was arrested and returned to California.
-A few days after his arrest, Rundle confessed Garcia's murder and informed detectives that her body was located near Rollings Lake, where police were able to recover it.
-In addition, he confessed to killing Lactowen and Sorensen.
+A few days after his arrest, Rundle confessed to Garcia's murder and informed detectives that her body was located near Rollins Lake, where police were able to recover it.
+In addition, he confessed to killing Lactawen and Sorensen.
 In an interview with detectives, Rundle claimed he was a sick individual and blamed his actions on mental illness and abuse he received as a child, which only got worse with drug and alcohol addiction.